 salt (I think about a tsp)

-Pasta cooked with broccoli, salt, pepper, parmesan, garlic and olive oil
+Pasta cooked with broccoli, salt, pepper, parmesan, lemon juice, garlic and olive oil

 Chimichanga made with homemade tortillas, leftover chicken spiced with Mexican spices, topped with a basic cheese sauce mixed in with a little salsa.